tkjyeung/DSI-projects/classes/week-02/1.1-lesson/readme.md

 **Bonus**
 - Convert one data type to another in the star wars survey csv
-- Create a dummy variable for the yes and no answers

 <a name="conclusion"></a>
 ## Conclusion (5 mins)
 We read a csv file into a pandas dataframe with just one line of code.
 Compared to last week, when we used just used Python to read in a csv file, it took about 5 lines of code.
 Pandas is already making our data lives easier.
 We also took a look at how easy pandas makes it to get some general information about our dataset by looking at the head, tail, and summary stats.
 Lastly, we started to select and slice our dataset.

 ### ADDITIONAL RESOURCES